 Have your friend give you the same gentle push and see if you don't feel more stable in this wider stance.

-4. Lower Center of Gravitybalance lower center of gravity
+4. Lower Center of Gravity

 For most people, the body's center of gravity is a spot in the abdomen slightly below the navel and slightly in front of the spine.